roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Looking in the review mirror, I could see Mom watching me drive away.
 I turned away, there was no more looking back only looking forward with one goal in mind...to avenge my mother and crush Olivia.

  Accepting I couldn't do it on my own, and accepting begrudgingly I had my own weakness towards Olivia, I knew I couldn't go against her alone.
-Report_Story #3